runquan-ray-zhou/Independent-study-project-local/README.md

 ## Introduction

-`Reduce` is an `Array Method` and a `Higher Order Function` in Javascript.
+`Reduce` is an native `Array Method` and a `Higher Order Function` in Javascript.
 As an array method, when called on an array, reduce iterates over the elements in the array and reduce them into a single value, hence the name 'reduce'.
 Every time it iterates over an element in the array, a callback function is called, and a variety of operations are executed on the parameters to get the desired result.
 The reduce method is useful because of its versatility and ability to reduce the amount of coding.

 ## Method Description